Marxism and system theory

 will deplete the stock of

-Note however: not all processes and feedback loops act to keep a system stable.
+However, these feedback loops don’t necessarily act to keep a system stable.

-A system may exhaust a resource it needs: E.g. A moon rocket exhausts its fuel in a few minutes.
+A system may (by design) exhaust a resource it needs: E.g. A moon rocket exhausts its fuel in a few minutes.

-A system can continually expand or grow in some way: E.g. A business increases its revenue every year.
+And a system may continually expand or grow in some way: E.g. A business increases its revenue every year.

 On state changes: Engels proposed successive inputs incrementally change the qualities of system’s state.